Course descriptions can be found in the Course Catalog.

-Students who are interested in the BS/MS program should discuss their interest with a department advisor as early as the sophomore year.
-This is especially important since students in the combined program should not take IS 303.
+Students who are interested in the BS/MS HCC program should discuss their interest with a department advisor as early as the sophomore year.
 A student should request acceptance into the program in the first semester of the junior year.
 This will be the semester following the one in which 60 credits have been earned toward the BS degree.

 Students seeking admission to the combined program should complete the online IS Department Combined Program application form, and request recommendations from two members of the faculty.
-Faculty recommenders should send an email to the Undergraduate Program Director, Dr. Carolyn Seaman (email@example.com) stating how they know the applicant and why they think the applicant is a good candidate for the combined program.
+Faculty recommenders should send an email to the Undergraduate Program Director, Dr. Sreedevi Sampath (email@example.com) stating how they know the applicant and why they think the applicant is a good candidate for the combined program.
 The Undergraduate Programs Director will review the application and make a recommendation to the HCC Graduate Program Director, who makes the admission decision.
 Students are notified of the decision, and the Graduate School is also informed when a student is accepted.
 This acceptance is by the IS Department only; the student still must formally apply to and be accepted by the Graduate School in order to finish the Masters portion of the program.
 Deadlines for applications to the combined programs are December 15 and May 15.
+Recommendation letters and the student’s application must be received before the deadline.

 Acceptance into the combined program neither obligates the student to complete the program beyond the BS degree, nor does it obligate the Department or Graduate School to admit the student into the graduate program, when applying formally to the Graduate School.
 If the Graduate School finds reason to reject a student’s application, that decision is binding, even though the student may have been accepted into the combined degree program by the IS Department.